pavi0307/kathavichar/README.md

 # 📚 KathaVichar

-A multilingual storytelling assistant that helps users generate folk stories from image prompts using Streamlit.
+A multilingual storytelling assistant that helps users generate folk stories from image prompts using Streamlit

 ---